 Buy a notebook and write in it every day.
 Write about something that happened that day or about your special thoughts.
 Write just a few sentences about anything you want to write about.
 Write as though you're talking to your best friend.
 Do that for two weeks and then stop -- if you can.
 If you can't, you're a writer!
 And no one no matter how hard they may try will ever be able to stop you from following your writing dreams.
 Enjoy those dreams.
 Follow them.
 Make new ones.
 Share them.
 Write of your passions, your loves, your fears, your joys.
 Find your writer's voice by listening deep inside.
 It's that little voice that says in a low, soft whisper, "Listen to this..."

-For information about school visits, conference talks, and library programs, email Father Goose at PaGoose@aol.com
+For information, you can email Father Goose at PaGoose@aol.com